versatica/mediasoup-website/documentation/overview.md

 Detailed information regarding the architecture of an SFU can be found at RFC 7667 "RTP Topologies" [section 3.7](https://tools.ietf.org/html/rfc7667#section-3.7).
 </div>

+## Use Cases

 mediasoup and its client side libraries provide a super low level API.
 They are intended for enabling different use cases and scenarios, without constraining them to any assumption.

-## Use Cases

-mediasoup and its client side libraries make it possible to implement different multi-party scenarios:
+Some of those use cases are:

 * Group video chat applications.
 * One-to-many (or few-to-many) broadcasting applications in real-time.